 Beginning in the 4th century, the Church granted special status to bishops (later called patriarchs): Bishop of Rome, Bishop of Alexandria, and Bishop of Antioch.
 They were later joined by the bishops of Constantinople and Jerusalem and confirmed at the Fourth Council of Chalcedon in 451.
 These five primate bishops make up the quintet.

-BThesplit and the Great Schism between Eastern and Western Christianity began de facto with the division of the Roman Empire.
-The administrative division of the empire, begun by Diocletian in the 3rd century AD, was completed by Theodosius in 395 AD, resulting in two distinct political and cultural entities, the Western Roman Empire and the Eastern Roman Empire.
-The West was eminently Latin, preserving ancient Roman traditions, while the East was Hellenised, with the overwhelming influence of Greek language and culture, to which were added other Eastern elements or traditions.
+The split and the Great Schism between Eastern and Western Christianity began de facto with the division of the Roman Empire.
+The administrative division of the empire, formed by Diocletian in the 3rd century AD, was completed by Theodosius in 395 AD, resulting in two distinct political and cultural entities, the Western Roman Empire and the Eastern Roman Empire.
+The West was eminently Latin, preserving ancient Roman traditions.
+At the same time, the East was Hellenised, with the overwhelming influence of Greek language and culture, to which were added other Eastern elements or traditions.

-Both Rome and Alexandria viewed the canon with skepticism, and both churches feared a power game in Constantinople.
+Rome and Alexandria viewed the canon skeptically, and both churches feared a power game in Constantinople.
 While Constantinople justified its claim to a higher office by arguing that it was “the new Rome,” the bishop of Rome believed that he should take precedence as the successor to the first apostle, Peter.

 How did the Great Schism weaken the church?

 On 16 July 1054, the Patriarch of Constantinople, Michael Cerularius, was excommunicated by the papal legate, Cardinal Humbert.
-In turn, the patriarch excommunicated Humbert and all papal delegates.
-Meaning by this gesture, exclusion from the bosom of the Christian community, including the pope of Rome.
-In effect, the most important leaders of Christendom excommunicated each other.
+In turn, the patriarch excommunicated Humbert and all papal delegates, which means this gesture was excluded from the bosom of the Christian community, including the pope of Rome.
+In effect, the most influential leaders of Christendom excommunicated each other.

 Christianity and the church at the moment of the Great Schism.
-Also suffered a major fracture with the total cultural and political division of the Empire.
+They also suffered a significant fracture with the total cultural and political division of the Empire.
 Five patriarchs spiritually controlled different regions.
 These were the patriarchs of Rome, Antioch, Alexandria, Jerusalem, and Constantinople.
 The most influential were those of Rome and Constantinople, the capitals of the two divisions of the Empire.

 What was the Great Schism and why did it happen?

-In addition to differences in language in the practice of religious worship or differences of expression in the religious art and architecture of the two areas, dogmatic differences began to appear.
-Some scholars have called them “little schisms”, the dogmatic ruptures that contributed to the Great Schism of 1054.
+In addition to differences in language in the practice of religious worship or differences of expression in the sacred art and architecture of the two areas, dogmatic differences began to appear.
+Some scholars have called them “little schisms,” the dogmatic ruptures that contributed to the Great Schism of 1054.
 The dogmatic frictions lasted for about six centuries.

-The Great Schism was a consequence of the gradual estrangement between Rome and Constantinople.
-We can speak, on the one hand, of political-religious causes and, on the other, of dogmatic causes.
-Firstly, Christian Europe became politically bicephalous from the year 800, with the coronation of Charles the Great as Roman Emperor.
-Both he and the Emperor of Constantinople claimed to be the successors of the old Roman emperors.
+The Great Schism resulted from the gradual estrangement between Rome and Constantinople.
+We can speak, on the one hand, of political-religious causes and, on the other, of dogmatic reasons.
+Firstly, Christian Europe became politically bicephalous from the year 800, with the coronation of Charles the Great as the Roman Emperor.
+He and the Emperor of Constantinople claimed to be the successors of the old Roman emperors.
 And thus entitled to the Roman (territorial) inheritance.

-The reasons for the schism were multifaceted and spanned a long period.
+The reasons for the schism were multifaceted and spanned an extended period.
 And originating from the speakers of the two churches (Eastern and Western) during the Great Schism.
 Bishop Michael Serulian of Constantinople and Pope Leo IX.
 Yes.
 The first signs of a split occurred as early as the Second Ecumenical Council in Constantinople in 381 AD.
-A controversial aspect of this council was the then-passed Canon III.
-Which listed Constantinople as the second bishopric below traditional bishops.
+A controversial aspect of this council was the then-passed Canon III, which listed Constantinople as the second bishopric below traditional bishops.

 What were 3 main reasons for the Great Schism?

-According to historical sources, the Great Schism took place for 3 reasons:
+According to historical sources, the Great Schism took place for three reasons:

 Both churches abandoned the mission and mission entrusted to them.
 They have lost touch with God if they ever had one.
-By breaking His moral law, by adopting symbols and rituals not in conformity with Scripture.
+By breaking His moral law and adopting symbols and rituals not conforming with Scripture.
 Which later became Holy Traditions, nothing but absurd iniquities.

 Key Verse related to The Great Schism